michaelc285/crud_system/README.md

 # About this project
+This project is to demonstrate company's employees and projects management system.
 In this application there are divided into three types of system users: Admin, Manager and Staff.\
-The differences of these users:
+The function differences between these users:
 <ul>
   <li>Admin</li>
   <ul>